delta94/brandonskerritt.github.io/_posts/2018-02-11-algorithms.md

 ## Iterative Deepening

-Iterative deepning is a varation on Depth Limited Search whereby the depth limit is increased if the goal is not found.
-Iterative Deepning often starts at level 0 and then increases by a singular level if the goal isn’t found on that level.
+Iterative deepening is a variation on Depth Limited Search whereby the depth limit is increased if the goal is not found.
+Iterative Deepening often starts at level 0 and then increases by a singular level if the goal isn't found on that level.

-Iterative Deepning Depth First Search combinds the best parts of depth-first search and breadth first search.
+Iterative Deepening Depth First Search combines the best parts of depth-first search and breadth first search.

-Iterative Deepning’s memory requirements are small, O(bd) where b is the amount of nodes generated and d is the depth level.
+Iterative Deepening's memory requirements are small, O(bd) where b is the amount of nodes generated and d is the depth level.

 Iterative deepening may seem wasteful because nodes are generated multiple times, although this is not very costly.
 Consider a search tree with the same branching factor at each level; most of the nodes will be on the bottom level so it does not matter much to generate upper level nodes repeatedly.

-In iterative deepning, nodes on the bottom level are generated once, those on the next to bottom level are generated twice and so on up to the children of the root node, which are generated d times.
+In iterative deepening, nodes on the bottom level are generated once, those on the next to bottom level are generated twice and so on up to the children of the root node, which are generated d times.

 ## Bidirectional Search

-The idea of bidrectional search is to run two searches, one forward from the start state and one backward from the goal state, stopping when the two searches meet.
+The idea of bidirectional search is to run two searches, one forward from the start state and one backward from the goal state, stopping when the two searches meet.
 The idea is that b^d/2 + b^d/2 is much smaller than b^d.

 Bidirectional search works by having one or both of the searches check the next node to see if it is in the fringe (frontier) of the other search tree, if it is then a solution has been found.